hwayne/lets-prove-leftpad/coq/README.md

 This Coq solution to the leftPad challenge takes a functional-programming approach to implementing the algorithm, and proves the correctness as a theorem separate from the implementation, rather than implementing the algorithm with a fully-specific type that must be correct from the outset.

 A functional programmer, faced with a problem like this one, reaches quickly for some combinators that can be used to solve the problem without any loops and in a more-or-less "obviously correct" way.
 In this case, we write left pad as "calculate the correct number of pad characters, and append them on the left."
 Such a solution can hardly fail to be correct!

 Definition leftpad c n (s : list char) := repeat c (n - length s) ++ s.

 However, we can't ignore loops forever.
 Some of the functions that we use in the implementation--and in the specification--are recursive, and proving things about them usually requires induction.
-The functions are all part of the standard Coq library, and so it would be reasonable to expect their correctness propositions to also be part of the library, along with some useful lemmas about their interaction.
-As it happens, the standard library is a little short of those lemmas, so we prove a few in this project.

-We view that the
-The recursive functions we use in the implementation are repeat, length and append (app, or (++)).
-In the specification we also use take, drop, and listall (which asserts that a predicate holds for each element of a list).

-So we state and prove the following lemmas:

-  (* Showing the length of a concatenation, and of a "repeat". *) app_length repeat_length

-  (* Showing what happens when you append two lists and then break it apart, perhaps at a different places. *)

-  take_app
-  drop_app

-  take_repeat

-Our take_app/drop_app lemmas have much more power than we need, since we only expect to break the concatenation apart at the very place where we put it together in the first place.

-Where an imperative programmer reaches for a loop, perhaps even an index variable, ...

-Earlier, we mentioned
-Indeed, the Idris solution in this compendium goes so far as to take this implementation as its spec.

-In this Coq solution, we take the specification explictly as three separate statements to be proven (albeit together in one logical conjunction).
+Our point of view is that proving the correctness of something like this, which makes direct use of a few standard library functions, should be "easy", if only

+  (*) the standard library comes with enough lemmas about the standard
+      functions,
+  (*) the standard lemmas are easy to locate and interoperable with one
+      another, and
+  (*) the proof-search features of the prover are strong enough.

+So we honed our solution to the point where it has just one main correctness theorem, and a few definitions that are good candidates for inclusion in the standard library.

+Early attempts showed a struggle between a lemma-base that was very general, but made proving our theorem more difficult, and those that were well-tailored to this problem, but bad candidates for standard-library inclusion.

+We found that the most elegant balance was to devise a function, cutn, which acts like a kind of inverse to (++).
+We use it in the specification, which reads as follows:

+Lemma correctness:
+  forall padChar n s,
+    length (leftpad padChar n s) = max n (length s) /\
+    exists m,
+      let (prefix, suffix) := cutn _ m (leftpad padChar n s) in allEqual _ prefix padChar /\
+      suffix = s.

+cutn is obviously a natural way to express the specification, which talks about a prefix and suffix, but additionally, since it is an inverse of the top function in our implementation (++), it made proving easy.

+Throughout the world of machine-assisted theorem proving, it seems that the cultivation of a very well-defined, recombinatory library of lemmas is essential to having short proofs as well as automatable proofs.
+The leftpad challenge was no exception.